shkschneider/czar/tests/README.md

 - `ok/` - Tests expected to compile and run successfully (exit code 0)
 - `ko/` - Tests expected to fail compilation or exit with non-zero code
-- `fail/` - Tests for features not yet implemented or edge cases

 ### Test Categories in `ok/`